 If you spend all your time in cheap countries and are relatively healthy, you could just stick with the cheapest emergency-only plan possible (like SafetyWing), and if you want to see a doctor for a non-emergency, simply pay out-of-pocket.
 If you don’t need many routine visits, this could be your most affordable option.

 - You choose your yearly deductible.
 After it’s met, you’re covered 100%.
 Super straightforward.

 - Can pay extra to have pre-existing conditions covered.

-- Offer much higher payout limits than normal travel insurance
+- Offers much higher payout limits than normal travel insurance.

 - Trip-related expenses are not covered, so you’d either have to assume that risk (some credit cards offer travel protection, so that could mitigate some risk).

 - Policies are sold for a minimum of one year.
 No short trips allowed.

 - No direct billing, so you must pay out-of-pocket (but reimbursement time is only 7-10 days).

 Since this is a more comprehensive medical plan than the rest of this list, it’s slightly more expensive.
 However, it’s certainly less than what you’d pay in the U.S. for health insurance.

 Fill out your info on this page for an instant quote.

 Travel insurance tips that’ll save you time and headaches